 Extended Project Qualification (EPQ)

-A level 3 qualification equivalent to half an A level where students research a topic of their particular interest to produce a dissertation or artefact and research report together with delivering a presentation and submitting a project log.
-The emphasis of the EPQ is on autonomy and the ability to manage a research project and the course runs from September to May of the Lower Sixth.
+This is a Level 3 qualification equivalent to half an A-level where students research a topic of their choosing.
+They are required to produce a dissertation, or artefact and research report, as well as delivering a presentation and submitting a project log.
+The emphasis of the EPQ is on autonomy and the ability to manage a research project.
+The course runs from September to May of the Lower Sixth.
 Read more.

-Students wishing to pursue their studies in English without taking a full A level may opt to take the United States College Board Advanced Placement (AP) qualification in English Language and Composition.
-Students learn to analyse and interpret imaginative literature through the careful reading and critical analysis and interpretation of representative works from various genres and periods.
+Students wishing to pursue their studies in English without taking a full A-level may opt to take the United States College Board Advanced Placement (AP) qualification in English Language and Composition.
+Students learn to analyse and interpret literature through the careful reading and critical analysis and interpretation of representative works from various genres and periods.
 Read more.

-Students for whom it is neither essential nor appropriate to opt to take Mathematics as a principal A-level subject may choose Mathematics as their Core Curriculum option.
+Students for whom it is neither essential nor appropriate to opt to take Mathematics as an A-level may choose Mathematics as their Core Curriculum option.
 The course offered is the Edexcel Level 3 Mathematics in Context qualification.
 This course runs over two years with assessment in the summer of the Upper Sixth.
 Read more.Modern Foreign Languages

 - French - CEFR - CIEP DELF B2 Junior